-If you are insured and approved for Long Term Disability (LTD) then that approval can be provided for consideration of the life waiver of premium.
+If you are insured and approved for Long Term Disability (LTD) with your school board, then that approval can be provided for consideration of the life waiver of premium.
 The waiting period for life waiver of premium is the same as the waiting period under your Long Term Disability plan.
 The waiver of premium will continue as long as you are approved for LTD.

-If you don't have LTD coverage, and your sickness or injury prevents you from being gainfully employed, you can still apply for the waiver if you have been disabled for six months or more.
+If you don't have LTD coverage with your school board, and your sickness or injury prevents you from being gainfully employed, you can still apply for the waiver if you have been disabled for six months or more.